jaysylvester/citizen/README.md

 Cookie variables you set within your controller aren't immediately available within the `params.cookie` scope. citizen has to receive the context from the controller and send the response to the client first, so use a local instance of the variable if you need to access it during the same request.

+#### Reserved Words

+All cookies set by citizen start with the `ctzn_` prefix to avoid collisions.
+Don't start your cookie names with `ctzn_` and you should have no problems.

 #### Proxy Header

 If you use citizen behind a proxy, such as NGINX or Apache, make sure you have an HTTP `Forwarded` header in your server configuration so citizen's handling of secure cookies works correctly.